Your cookie preferences

 Our selected fibre deal is Vodafone's Full Fibre 150 broadband package.
 This is a full fibre broadband connection that's available through both Openreach's fibre-to-the-premises network and the CityFibre broadband network, which means it's available to roughly two-thirds of UK homes.

-This deal isn't as widely available as some of Vodafone's part-fibre broadband deals that have 97% coverage across the UK.
-This is because it requires a fibre-optic cable to be installed in the home as opposed to the standard copper phone line that most households are connected to.
+This deal isn't as widely available as some of Vodafone's part-fibre broadband deals, which have 97% coverage across the UK.
+This is because it requires a fibre-optic cable to be installed in the home, as opposed to the standard copper phone line that most households are connected to.

 Vodafone Full Fibre 150